The Ultimate Gardening Gift Guide (for any budget)

 Gardening Gift #12: Edible Mushroom Kits

-If you’ve ever read our articles, you might have noticed that we love foraging wild mushrooms.
+If you’ve spent much time on this website, you might have noticed that we love foraging wild mushrooms.
 However, there are plenty of wild mushrooms that can kill you or make you wish you were dead, so we don’t recommend mushroom foraging unless you know what you’re doing.

 We have a full edible organic landscape, but many gardeners have pots on small patios or raised beds in their yard.
-If someone is just getting started, making a well-constructed cedar raised bed from scratch might seem daunting, especially if you don’t have a truck to haul the lumber or a nearby store to get cedar lumber.
+If someone is just getting started, making a well-constructed raised bed from scratch might seem daunting, especially if they don’t have a truck to haul the lumber, tools, carpentry skills, and a strong back.

 Gardening Gift #10: Top Gardening Books